 Are you interested in learning about yoga or would you like to re-familiarize yourself about the breathing techniques (pranayama), asanas (postures), and sun salutations?
-If so, then consider attending our Intro to Yoga: No Fear Yoga three-part series that begins next Monday.
+If so, then consider attending our Intro to Yoga: No Fear Yoga three-part series that begins Sunday, November 8th at 2:30 p.m.
 Part 1 will cover pranayama, the standing asanas of Hot Yoga, and the use of props.
-The morning class will be from 10:45-11:45am and the evening class will be from 6:45-7:45pm.
 Hope to see you there!

 by: Beth Norris

 “Is yoga for athletes”?
 “Do you offer a yoga class for athletes?”
 These are questions I have been asked many times over since NBalance Hot Yoga & Fitness opened.
 “Yes and yes” are my answers to each question.
 If you are an “athlete” accustomed to a traditional training regime, you probably doubt my answer to the first question and, if you have looked over our schedule, you are probably saying to yourself “there is no yoga for athletes’ class at NBalance”.
 Read on and then go grab your mat (or use one of ours).

 Despite the long history of yoga’s existence (thousands of years), yoga is most often excluded from the training schedules of everyday athletes.
 Reasoning for this ranges from lack of time, to the athlete or coach believing that yoga is just “another way to stretch”.
 Over recent years, the use of yoga by professional athletes has helped to demystify the benefits of yoga for athletes.
 Yoga has progressed from a tool during the off season or for injury recovery to becoming an integral part of the competitive athlete’s regime.
 Benefits of yoga for athletes include: